BLANK-TH/TSonitor/docs/source/setup.rst

 1. Find the location want the Batch file to be.
 Right click, hover over new, then click Text Document.
 2. When it asks you for a name (this step is important), press Ctrl + A (select all text), and enter ``STonitor.bat``.
 It doesn't have to start with STonitor, it can be whatever you like as long as it ends with ``.bat``.
 3. It'll tell you that changing a file's extension can make it unusable, it'll be perfectly fine, click Yes.
+4. Right click the file that it's created, then click Edit
-4. Paste the following code into the file and save it, replace the path in the example with the full path to where you installed STonitor.
+5. Paste the following code into the file and save it, replace the path in the example with the full path to where you installed STonitor.

 .. code-block:: bash